matomo-org/matomo-java-tracker/README.md

 ```

-If you have multiple requests to wish to track, it may be more efficient to send them in a single HTTP call.
+If you have multiple requests you wish to track, it may be more efficient to send them in a single HTTP call.
 To do this,
 send a bulk request.
 Place your requests in an _Iterable_ data structure and call

 ```java